The discipline of doing. “Leadership is demonstrated at the moment of need. You learn to be a leader by acting, by doing” – Carlos Ghosn

 As Ram Charan, co-author of the book Execution, puts it, “Execution is the missing link between aspirations and results.
 Because it must be part of the company’s strategy and its goals, it is the most important job of any business leader.”

 Charan goes on to say, “The absence of execution is the single biggest obstacle to success and the cause of most of the disappointments that are mistakenly attributed to other causes.
 When a company executes well, people are not brought to their knees by changes in the business environment.”

 To be an effective leader, one must possess or learn the four skill sets mentioned in this article.

 We can discuss how technology is rapidly changing the landscape.
-However it is effective leaders who have the capacity to practice Visioning, Influencing, Implementing, and most important of all, Executing.
+However, it is effective leaders can practice Visioning, Influencing, Implementing, and, most important of all, Executing.

 It is always about people.
 People create Products, Processes, and Profits.

 If you have ideas about a discipline that might be helpful to readers, share them in the comments section below.
 Thanks!